cyber-dojo-retired/runner-stateful/README.md

 It's API is as follows:

 # pulled
-Asks the runner-server if the given image has been pulled.
+Asks the runner-service if the given image has been pulled.
 - parameters
   * image_name, eg 'cyberdojofoundation/gcc_assert'
 - returns